mhndkptr/Tel-Or-FE/README.md

 # 🥚 **Telor** 🥚

 Ever wished for a web app that's as smooth as a perfectly whisked egg?
-Well, crack no further! **Telor** is here, a delightful project built with the blazing-fast Next.js framework, ready to hatch a fantastic user experience.
+Well, crack no further! **Telor** is here, a delightful project built with the blazing-fast Next.js framework, ready to hatch a fantastic user experience..

 ## **✨ You can see Telor live in action at: [telor.muhhendikaputra.my.id](https://telor.muhhendikaputra.my.id)** ✨